ejsmont-artur/SymfonySampleApp/README.md

         # how many seconds should we wait before allowing a single request
         ejsmont_circuit_breaker.retry_timeout: 5

 Step 3.
-Start using default APC instance
+Start using default APC instance in your classes

+    # you can get predefined circuit breaker instances from DIC anywhere
     $circuitBreaker = $this->get('apcCircuitBreaker');

-You can see more details in the [DemoController::apcCircuitBreakerAction](/ejsmont-artur/SymfonySampleApp/blob/master/src/Acme/DemoBundle/Controller/DemoController.php) method.
+You can see more details in the [DemoController::apcCircuitBreakerAction](https://github.com/ejsmont-artur/SymfonySampleApp/blob/master/src/Acme/DemoBundle/Controller/DemoController.php) method.

 # How this project was initially created